Silver3310/Imageboard-with-Flask/README.md

-# Image Uploading
+# Simple imageboard

-This application represents an image uploading service where authenticated users can upload, view and delete images.
+This application represents an imageboard where authenticated users can upload, view and delete images.
-To make this application work, you need to have a PostgreSQL database and an Azure's container for storing blob files (images).
+To make this application work, you need to have a database's URI and an Azure's container for storing blob files (images).
 Credentials that you have to supply must be in the gallery/config.py file.

 How it looks like: